 Summary

-Some information about the route:
+Some Inca Trail information: about the route:

 The road passes through archaeological sites such as Llactapata, Runkurakay, Sayacmarca, Phuyupatamarca and Wiñaywayna.
 The end of the road is the Intipunku (Puerta del Sol).
 That was the main gate in the time of the Incas.
 The scenery there is incredible.
 In most cases, after traveling the Inca Trail, you will return to the city of Cusco by train.
 Some tourists decide to relax in the hot springs of Aguas Calientes to return to Cusco the next day.